fg6/smis/README.md

 	where:
-   	   /full/path/to/destdir: folder where to run the pipeline (Please provide full path) draft assembly: fasta file of the assembly to be scaffolded
+   	   /full/path/to/destdir: folder where to run the pipeline (Please provide full path) draft assembly: fasta file of the assembly to be scaffolded  (Please provide full path)
-	   long reads: fastq file of long reads for scaffolding
+	   long reads: fastq file of long reads for scaffolding (Please provide full path)

 #### Parameters
 The pipeline parameters can be modified in the /full/path/to/destdir/mysettings.sh .